sergey-zavadsky/PostmanReadmeGen/README.md

 ## Key Features

-- Integration with Husky to automate README generation on pre-commit.
 - Simplifies the documentation of Postman collections for your GitHub projects.
+- Could be integrated with Husky to automate README generation on pre-commit.

 ## Installation